getify/You-Dont-Know-JS/async & performance/ch6.md

 Many common performance tests unfortunately obsess about irrelevant microperformance details like `x++` versus `++x`.
 Writing good tests means understanding how to focus on big picture concerns, like optimizing on the critical path, and avoiding falling into traps like different JS engines' implementation details.

-Tail call optimization (TCO) is a required optimization as of ES6 that will make some recursive patterns pratical in JS where they would have been impossible otherwise.
+Tail call optimization (TCO) is a required optimization as of ES6 that will make some recursive patterns practical in JS where they would have been impossible otherwise.
 TCO allows a function call in the *tail position* of another function to execute without needing any extra resources, which means the engine no longer needs to place arbitrary restrictions on call stack depth for recursive algorithms.